Sekharpadhi/sekharpadhi/README.md

 <h4 align="left">

 Education
-I am actively pursuing my studies in data science, where I am learning various techniques and tools such as Python, machine learning algorithms, and data visualization.
+I am actively pursuing my studies in data science, where I am learning various techniques and tools such as Python,SQL, machine learning algorithms, and data visualization.

 Skills and Interests
-Programming: Proficient in Python and R.
+Programming: Proficient in Python and SQL.

 Data Analysis: Skilled in data cleaning, manipulation, and analysis.